MicrosoftDocs/sql-docs/docs/azure-data-studio/download-azure-data-studio.md

 ## Uninstall Azure Data Studio

-If you installed [!INCLUDE[name-sos-short](../includes/name-sos-short.md)] using the Windows installer, then uninstall the same way you remove any Windows application.
+If you installed [!INCLUDE[name-sos-short](../includes/name-sos-short.md)] using the Windows Installer, then uninstall the same way you remove any Windows application.

 If you installed [!INCLUDE[name-sos-short](../includes/name-sos-short.md)] with a .zip or other archive, then simply delete the files.